ethanquix/Tetris/README.md

-# Minishell
+# Tetris

-TCSH inspired shell made in C.
+Tetris clone made in C with ncurses library for the graphgic part.

 Featuring
 ----------